Relationship Ambivalence: What It Is, Why It Happens, and How to Finally Get Unstuck

 Avoid making major relationship decisions during periods of intense ambivalence.
 Instead, give yourself time to understand your emotions more clearly before committing to actions you might regret later.

-Professional Support Options
+When to Consider Professional Support

 Individual therapy can help you explore the roots of your ambivalent feelings, understand your attachment patterns, and develop strategies for managing emotional complexity in relationships.
 A skilled therapist can help distinguish between healthy relationship concerns and personal issues that require individual attention.